-High-intensity interval training called hiit exercises offers an extraordinary revival if you would like to achieve a complete body transformation and ensure lots of energy.
-It could be that high-intensity interval training gives much better results in terms of effectiveness and the positive effects on your body than training with moderate intensity.
+High-intensity interval training called HIIT exercises offers an extraordinary revival if you would like to achieve a complete body transformation and ensure lots of energy.
+It could be that high-intensity interval training gives much better results in terms of effectiveness and positive effects on your body than training with moderate intensity.

 Express burning of excess fat – a leading advantage

 According to a study, high-intensity workouts can burn more body fat than steady types of exercises, such as running.
 You will also gain more muscle mass.

 Basic principles of training